inline-arc/Atharv-More/README.md

 **`Digital Craftsman (Developer/VideoEditor/Creator)`**

 Hey Hi !
 I am Atharv More currently a student in Information technology diploma (3yr), just a guy interested in tech and stuff and always ready to learn and grow with the world & people , Aiming to be my best self, working on my skills and projects mostly foss , open to anything and everything as person maybe . idk , for now i am on journey to exploring this world, smart enough and make and shape things , design with creativity and  Intelligents.
-Surfing on the digital world ! and upcoming future fellow engineer
+Surfing on the digital world ! and upcoming future fellow engineer bruh.

 ---